 I put the meat on the bottom and then cover it with the spices, tomatoes, onion, garlic and apple cider vinegar.
 I like the meat to be covered so that it soaks up all the flavor throughout the day.

 Once you are ready for dinner, turn off your crock pot, remove the steak and place it over rice, potatoes or pasta.
 Spoon the tomato/onion mixture over top, garnish with herbs and enjoy.

-Gluten free options
+Gluten free side dishes